zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 As I tried to do in every episode, I want to thank our wonderful scriptwriter, Dr. Lucy Tse, for all of her 1,305 wonderful scripts, a nd both Lucy and I thank you for listening.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 So long.